Ravenscraig Castle: History

 The construction of Ravenscraig Castle by the mason Henry Merlion and the master carpenter Friar Andres Lesouris was ordered by King James II (reigned 1437–1460) as a home for his wife, Mary of Guelders.
 The castle is considered one of the first—perhaps the very first—in Scotland to be built to withstand cannon fire and provide for artillery defence.
-The king was involved with the planning but, ironically, was killed in a tragic accident with a loaded cannon at the Siege of Roxburgh Castle near Floors Castle in the Scottish Borders.
+The king was an artillery enthusiast and was involved with the planning but, ironically, was killed when one of his cannon exploded at the Siege of Roxburgh Castle in the Scottish Borders.

 Construction was commenced around 1460 by his widow, Mary of Guelders, as a memorial to him and as a dower house.
 She continued the construction work until her death in December 1463, when the east tower and the basement of the central section was probably built for her by the master mason Henry Merlioun.
 The site was supervised by the master of works, David Boys.
 Andrew Balfour, a servant of the royal wardrobe, organised the supply of timber joists in 1461, the timber was boated down the Allan Water and shipped to Fife from Stirling.
 During this period her steward Henry Kinghorn and other members of the household were able to live in completed accommodation.

 Ownership passed to her son James III (reigned 1460–1488).
 In 1471 he gave the castle to William Sinclair, Earl of Orkney and Caithness in exchange for the Earldom of Orkney and associated lands which James annexed from Norway to the Scottish Crown.
 The castle was completed by the Sinclairs, who also had an interest in artillery fortifications.